 With these services gaining prominence and users getting adapted to using them, it will not be an exaggeration to say that card-less days are ahead.
 With growing prominence of smartphones, the way payment is made, is bound to get affected.
 M Pos (Mobile Point of sale) has already been around which has turned hand-held devices like smart phones into m POS devices.
 By downloading m POS mobile app, the mobile phone can be used to process payments, read the bar code and even print receipts by connecting to a portable printer.

 Trends of mobile payment in 2015

 The statistics based on the recent surveys suggest that 43% of the consumers around the globe still prefer cards or net banking for payment.
 However, by 2017, more than 50% users are predicted to use mobile wallets for the payment.

 ♦ Mobile payments represent 3% of the total global e-commerce payments but it is expected to rise because of several players jumping into the mobile payment fray including Apple.

 ♦ The stupendous rise in the number of smart phones to more than 1.5 Bn, mobile payments through wallets and m POS is going to be affected big time.

-♦ Wearable devices from Apple, Google, Sony and other brands are also expected to usher in an era of mobile payments which will not require a debit or credit card.
+♦ Wearable devices from Apple, Google, Samsung and other brands are also expected to usher in an era of mobile payments which will not require a debit or credit card.

 ♦ Facebook’s payment system, integrated with its messenger service is another revolutionary step towards making the payments card-less.